emanuelefirmani/get-git-english/docs/obiettivo_6.rst

 when you want to make reference to that remote ``repository``, you will use the name ``foobar``.

-The name is necessary because, differently from SVN that has the concept of *central server*, in git you may be linked to whatever number of remote ``repositories`` at the same time, therefore you will assign a unique identifier to each of them.
+Name is necessary, because, differently from SVN that has the concept of *central server*, in git you may be linked to whatever number of remote ``repositories`` at the same time, therefore you will assign a unique identifier to each of them.

-There are two things that you fundamentally may do with a ``remote``: to align with its content or ask it for aligning with you.
+There are two things that you fundamentally may do with a ``remote``: to align with its content or to ask it for aligning with you.

 Two commands are available: ``push`` and ``fetch``.